rodolfo-picoreti/UrineAnalyzerMSPServices/server/msp-services.md

 # configureLocks([ { id, value } ... ])
+    >> Configure service locks, control if the service is on automatic or manual

     args: (array of objects with id and value)
         id: lock id
             0: SERVICE_LOCK_MOTORS